|

 Herb

-Boxer, born in Hancock, MI.
+Boxer, born 1947 in Hancock, Michigan.
 Herb was a standout in the Copper Country

 Jr. Hockey Association and played for the Gundlach Bantam's,